 The reporter reports the vulnerability privately to Apache.

 The appropriate project's security team works privately with the reporter to resolve the vulnerability.

-A more detailed description of the process has been written for committers.
+Committers should read a more detailed description of the process.
 Reporters of security vulnerabilities may also find it useful.

 Committers and Security Researchers are encouraged to join our community discuss list.